 Like hiking in the dark, it is a different way to navigate.
 It calls us to experience the world in a way that isn’t comfortable, to be aware of our craving for light, to be attentive to that which gets overshadowed under the constant influence of sight.
 It’s a slower and sometimes scarier way to travel.
 But, it’s possible.
 We can navigate the landscape of life by faith without fear that that the night will swallow us whole.

-As I’ve traveled some unexpected terrain in my life, I’ve noticed some helpful similarities between hiking in the dark and walking by faith.
+As I’ve traveled some unexpected terrain in my life, I’ve noticed similarities between hiking in the dark and walking by faith.
 I’m sharing them today because I hope you will find something here that will encourage you as you navigate the landscape of your life.

 Surprising Lessons for Walking by Faith From Hiking in the Dark

 - Give it time.
-Just as it takes the eye a while to adjust to the dark, adapting to new circumstances takes time.
+Just as it takes the eyes a while to adjust to the dark, adapting to new circumstances takes time.
 Allow yourself the time it takes, even if it’s longer than you want or expect.

 - Take a different perspective.
 Because of the nature of the eye, night vision is clearest peripherally.
 While we use can peripheral vision anytime, it’s not our natural inclination.
 We like to look at the world head-on.
-Faith requires us to set our focus—and our minds—a little differently, to take another perspective, to remember that the plot line of our life is part of God’s larger story—one with a victorious ending.
+Faith requires us to set our focus—and our minds—a little differently, to take another perspective, to remember that the plotline of our life is part of God’s larger story—one with a victorious ending.

 - Tell someone where you’re at.
 When you head out on the trail, it’s always a good idea to tell someone where you’re going and when you plan to return.
 This way, if you get into trouble on the trail, people know where and when to start looking so they can help.
 This is even more true when you plan to hike at night.
 If the landscape of your life has become unfamiliar terrain, tell someone.
 Two are better than one.
 We’re not meant to walk our life’s road alone.
 We’re meant to spur one another on.